CIS 4970 & CIS 8391 – Steps to Take

 IN SUMMARY: EMAIL THREE ITEMS: (1) A TWO-PAGE PROPOSAL (2) SUPERVISOR CONTACT SHEET (3) OFFER LETTER.

 Registration for the field study class is during normal registration periods - so you must prepare (get a job and CIS faculty approval) before registration ends if you will be working at your internship during that semester.
-A staff member will enter permission for you to register after the department is satisfied with your proposal, you identify your supervisor, and provide proof of employment (job offer).
+The internship coordinator will enter permission for you to register after the department is satisfied with your proposal, and you have identified your supervisor and provided proof of employment (job offer).

 - Undergraduate students are getting authorization for